pkpatricia/barrel-dev-best-practices/grunt.md

 ## Basic config
 You can set up your project by running `npm init` or manually creating a [package.json](http://gruntjs.com/getting-started#package.json) file in your project’s root directory.
 This file keeps a manifest of the dependencies required to compile your project.
 To get started with Grunt you’ll need to first install grunt-cli globally (`sudo npm install grunt-cli`), then install the latest version of Grunt for your current project (`npm install grunt --save-dev`).

+### Tasks
+For the sake of consistency, it will be a Barrel Best Practice to create two tasks, one for building the theme without any server or watch-related functionality and another to do any such tasks requiring the use of a server.
+These tasks should be called `build` and `server` respectively.
+Additionally a task called `default` should be created as an alias to run the `build` task.
+You may include as many additional tasks as needed for your project.

 ## Packages